awsdocs/ec2-image-builder-user-guide/doc_source/toe-component-manager.md

 EC2 Image Builder uses the AWS Task Orchestrator and Executor \(AWSTOE\) application to orchestrate complex workflows, modify system configurations, and test your systems without writing code\.
 This application uses a declarative document schema\.
 Because it is a standalone application, it does not require additional server setup\.
 It can run on any cloud infrastructure and on premises\.

-To install AWSTOE, choose the download link for your architecture and platform\.
-If you attach to a VPC endpoint for your service \(Image Builder, for example\), it must have a custom endpoint policy attached that includes access to the S3 bucket for AWSTOE downloads\.
-Otherwise, your build and test instances will not be able to download the bootstrap script \(`bootstrap.sh`\) and install the AWSTOE application\.
-For more information see [Create a VPC endpoint policy for Image Builder](vpc-interface-endpoints.md#vpc-endpoint-policy)\.

 **Topics**
 + [AWSTOE downloads](#toe-downloads)
 + [Supported Regions](#toe-supported-regions)